nivasreddy99/StrokePrediction/README.md

 - Incorporate more diverse datasets
 - Experiment with advanced algorithms (e.g., neural networks)
-- Develop a mobile application for wider accessibility

-## Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- World Health Organization for stroke statistics
-- [Dataset Source Name] for providing the patient data

 ## Contact

-For questions or feedback, please open an issue or contact [Your Name](mailto:your.email@example.com).
+For questions or feedback, please open an issue or contact [Your Name](nivasreddy419@gmail.com).

 Remember: This tool is for educational purposes only.
 Always consult healthcare professionals for medical advice.